diegopolancolahoz/diegopolancolahoz.github.io/_pages/teaching.md

 ---

-### 📗 Courses Supported – Texas Tech University
+### Courses Supported – Texas Tech University

-- TA & RA in Systems and Engineering Management since 2021
+- Graduate-level courses in Systems and Engineering Management (as TA/RA)